 Parents/carers also have the opportunity to be a 'mystery reader' on a Friday afternoon where they can read a story to our nursery/reception and share their favourite story.
-Photos are then added to our mystery reader floor book which is kept in our class book corner.
+Photos are then added to our nursery and reception mystery reader floor book which is kept in our class book corner and added to Tapestry.